glamod/cdm_reader_mapper/README.rst

     pip install cdm_reader_mapper[docs]  # Install optional dependencies for the documentation in addition pip install cdm_reader_mapper[all]   # Install all the above for complete dependency version

-Alternatively using `uv_` you can add optional dependencies using the option `--extra` or install complete dependency version using `--all-extras`.
+Alternatively using `uv_` you can add optional dependencies using the option `--extra`.

 How to cite this library
 ========================